 Cream of Tartar will help prevent sugar crystallization.

-Have you ever seen honey that was grainy because if you did you’d remember?
-Honey is supposed to be super smooth and if it isn’t, its because the sugar has crystallized causing it to become grainy.
+- Have you ever seen grainy honey?
+If you’ve seen it you’d remember.
+Honey is supposed to be super smooth and if it isn’t, it’s because the sugar has crystallized causing it to become grainy.

 Crystallization is a chain reaction that occurs in melted sugar as it tries to reform into its crystalline (grainy) state.
-If you are boiling sugar syrup and a few sugar crystals stick to the side of the pot, it can make the entire syrup become crystallized.
+If you are boiling sugar syrup and a few sugar crystals stick to the pot’s side, it can crystallize the entire syrup.
 As you can imagine none of us want that because grainy royal icing isn’t what we’re looking for.

 Adding a cold spoon to the sugar syrup can also cause it to crystallize.
 But the good news there are things you can do to stop crystallization.
 Adding an interfering agent like cream of tartar or lemon juice can help prevent it.

-Hope this information helps answer some of your questions because know what the ingredients do can make baking a little easier.
+I hope this information helps answer some of your questions because knowing what the ingredients do can make baking a little easier.

 Cream of TarTar